Did Kailyn Lowry’s Pregnancy Cause The ‘Teen Mom’ Cruise To Be Canceled?

 A post shared by Amber Leann Portwood (@realamberlportwood1__) on

-Kailyn Lowry is currently expecting her third child, but she will not be the first Teen Mom with three children.
+Kailyn Lowry is currently expecting her third child — and she will not be the first Teen Mom with three children.
 As fans of the franchise well know, Maci Bookout welcomed her third child, son Maverick, last year, and Jenelle Evans of Teen Mom 2 welcomed her third child, daughter Ensley, this past January.
 That said, Bookout is married to the father of her youngest two children and Evans is engaged to be married to David Eason, the father of her baby girl.
 Meanwhile, Lowry is currently single after a short-lived romance with her unnamed baby’s father.

 “I am pregnant.
 Please know this was a choice I made, I already know some won’t agree but I’ve been showered with support by the ones I love since I found out,” Kailyn Lowry told fans of her pregnancy on February 24.
 “Why did I wait?
 I’ve had a lot of health complications leading up to this pregnancy and I was not ready to release such private information on my own just yet being that I am so high risk with this pregnancy.
 I didn’t want to announce just to have another miscarriage and suffer through another grief.”